hetvirani18/Eagles-x-DAIICT/README.md

 - More details in API docs at `/docs`

 ## 📚 Resources & Assets

+Note: These files are example outputs produced by the export feature for any selected hydrogen plant location.
+They include real, computed metrics for each plant, calculated by high-end algorithms in real time on screen, and demonstrate what your exported CSV/JSON/PDF reports will look like.

 - [Project Demo Video](https://github.com/hetvirani18/Eagles-x-DAIICT/blob/het/demo.mp4) - Visual walkthrough of key features
 - [Calculated Dataset CSV](https://github.com/hetvirani18/Eagles-x-DAIICT/blob/het/H2-Optimize-Analysis-2025-08-31.csv) - Detailed System Dataset